uunniiblog/linux-vn-manager-lvnm/README.md

 The autostart tracking detects the running by searching the pid of the process executed first.
 Manual tracking directly selects the window ID that the compositor gives so it is more direct and should work better in case there are issues, usually only happens with games running through launchers, or running games in unusual ways like a bat file.
 Both will store in the same csv file name so saved playing times will be shared between both autostart and manual.

-As said above there is an AFK idle detector timer with [swayidle](https://github.com/swaywm/swayidle).
+There is an AFK idle detector timer with [swayidle](https://github.com/swaywm/swayidle).
 Requires manual installation through your distro, doesn't work in gaming mode in the Steam Deck.

 With wayland the way of checking focused windows changes based on Desktop implementations, feel free to request PRs here or in the playtimetracker repo for other desktops.
 An implementation of **DesktopUtilsInterface**, plus adding the desktop to **utils_factory.py** is all it should be needed.
 Can also use external libraries if it makes it easier.